yohasebe/monadic-chat/docs/develop_apps.md

 You can execute commands or shell scripts in the app.
 The `send_command` method is used to execute commands or shell scripts.
 The `send_command` method is defined in the `MonadicApp` module, which is the base class for all additional apps.
 Commands or shell scripts are executed with the shared folder (`/monadic/data`) as the current working directory in each container.
 Shell scripts saved in the `scripts` directory in the shared folder on the host computer are executable in the container, and you can execute them by specifying the script name.

-The `send_command` method ise used with the following arguments: the name of the command or shell script to execute (`command`), the container name (`container`), and the message to display when the command is executed successfully (`success`).
+The `send_command` method takes the following arguments: the name of the command or shell script to execute (`command`), the container name (`container`), and an optional message to display when the command is executed successfully (`success`).
+The `container` argument uses short string notation; for example, `python` represents `monadic-chat-python-container`.

 ```ruby
 send_command(command: "ls", container: "python", success: "Linux ls command executed successfully")
 ```

 As an example, the above command executes the `ls` command in the `python` container and displays the message "Linux ls command executed successfully" when the command is executed successfully.
-The `container` aregument is specified in a short string format, with `python` representing the `monadic-chat-python-container`.
-The `success` argument is optional, but by specifying an appropriate message, the AI agent can correctly interpret the command execution result.
 If the `success` argument is omitted, the message "Command executed successfully" is displayed.

 ?> It is possible to set up a recipe file so that the AI agent can use the `send_command` method directly.
-However, it is recommended to create a wrapper method in the recipe file and call the `send_command` method from there with the necessary procedures to handle errors and exceptions gracefully.
+However, it is recommended to create a wrapper method in the recipe file and call the `send_command` method from there, implementing necessary error handling procedures.
+The `MonadicApp` class provides a wrapper method called `run_command` that works similarly to `send_command` but returns a specific message if any arguments are missing.
+It is recommended to use `run_command` instead of `send_command` directly in your recipe files.

 ### Execute Program Code

 If you want to execute program code in a language other than Ruby, you can use the `send_code` method.
 The `send_code` method is defined in the `MonadicApp` module, which is the base class for all additional apps.

-?> The `send_code` method only supports code execution in the Python container (`monadic-chat-python-container`).
+Note that the `send_code` method only supports code execution in the Python container (`monadic-chat-python-container`).

-The `send_code` methods runs the given program code in the container by first saving the code to a file with the specified extension and then executing the file.
-It is used with the following arguments: the program code to execute (`code`), the command to run the code (such as `python`) (`command`), the extension of the file to save the code (`extension`), and the message to display when the code is executed successfully (`success`).
-The `success` argument is optional, but by specifying an appropriate message, the AI agent can correctly interpret the code execution result.
-If the `success` argument is omitted, the message "The code has been executed successfully." is displayed.
+The `send_code` method runs the given program code in the container by first saving the code to a temporary file with the specified extension and then executing the file.
+It takes the following arguments: the program code to execute (`code`), the command to run the code (such as `python`) (`command`), the extension of the file to save the code (`extension`), and an optional message to display when the code is executed successfully (`success`).

 ```ruby
 send_code(code: "print('Hello, world!')", command: "python", extension: "py", success: "Python code executed successfully")
 ```

 As an example, the above code runs the `print('Hello, world!')` code in the Python container and returns the result.
+If the `success` argument is omitted, the message "The code has been executed successfully." is displayed.

-The `send_code` method detects if new files have been created as a result of the code execution and if there are any new files, it returns the file names as part of the response along with the success message.
+The `send_code` method detects if new files have been created as a result of the code execution.
+If new files are present, it returns the file names as part of the response along with the success message.

 **Without new files created:**